softlayer/chef-openstack/README.md

 -------------------
 These variables must be overridden through a [role](http://docs.opscode.com/essentials_roles.html "Chef Role Overrides") or [environment](http://docs.opscode.com/essentials_environments.html "Chef Environments") for each deployment.

-* `[:admin][:password]` The password that is used throughout OpenStack to connect all the services together.
+* `["admin"]["password"]` The password that is used throughout OpenStack to connect all the services together.
 This password is also set to the demo and reseller test accounts.
 * `["network"]["public_interface"]`  The interface that is for public web access.
 (Softlayer: eth1 or bond1)
 * `["network"]["private_interface"]`  The interface that is for a local (backend) network access.
 (Softlayer: eth0 or bond0)
 * `["neutron"]["db"]["password"]` The neutron database password.
 Different from the MySQL root password.